openownership/openownership.beta/_visualisation/optional/annotation.md

 * Annotations about ownership appear on the left/below Arrows
 * Annotations about control appear on the right/above Arrows

+### Relationship Arrows

+Where the relationship is not an interest, the annotation label should be written in the active voice.
+For instance, an Arrow connecting a mother and daughter, which proceeds from the mother to to the daughter, would mean "is the mother of", and could be labelled "Mother".

+You might also choose to use an icon instead of text, in which case you should include a key.

+Non-interest annotations can be written on either side of the Arrow.

 ## Detail Level

-Annotations across your diagram must use a consistent detail level.
+Interest Annotations across your diagram must use a consistent detail level.
 Annotations may either *qualify* interests or additionally *quantify* them.
 In most cases, you should prefer to provide full detail, that is, to quantify interests.

 ### Qualifying Interests